dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 ## "project" object in detail

-In the following section all fields of the `project` object are explained in detail.
+In the following section, all fields of the `project` object are explained in detail.